“Every man takes the limits of his own field of vision for the limits of the world.”

 Before we did the Ayahuasca we had to follow a strict diet and to avoid the following:

 - sugar and sweeteners

 - red meat (avoid pork 2 weeks before and after)

 - alcohol and drugs (no alcohol-free beer either), 1 week before and after

 - ice cream, ice cubes or ice-cold drinks

 - bruised or overripe fruit, dried fruit and/or raisins

 - no perfumed or synthetic soap, body lotion or other toiletries, insect repellent lotions like DEET and others

-- preferably no medication, especially antibiotics and antidepressants, even St. John’s wort
+- good blood pressure and preferably no medication, especially antibiotics and antidepressants, even St. John’s wort

 - no pregnancy